mooship/moovite/README.md

 # Intro

 A Vite starter using React, TypeScript, TailwindCSS with HeadlessUI, ESLint, and Prettier.
 Node 16+ with NPM 8+ is recommended.
+This repo also contains useful GitHub Actions.

 ## Getting Started